Successful weaning practices

 We need to think about it from a personal perspective.
 If you were 10 years old and you're taken away from your parents and you were put on a plane and you went to a foreign country like Japan, you're asked to eat different food, sit on the floor, not speak the language.
 And have no social support around you from your cultural background.
 I think you'd be pretty stressed.

 To me, that's what we put lambs and calves through during that weaning process.
 We've removed them from their perfect supplement source, which is milk.
 We've taken away their social interaction with mum.
 We're into them with bikes and dogs and helicopters and people in the yards.
 We're putting them through manual handling processes in races, in cradles.
-We're going round and around [the yards] with an animal health program.
+We're going round and round [the yards] with an animal health program.
 And then we go and put a bag of cardboard in front of them in terms of a bit of ‘rough hay’ and say well, they'll be right.

 I think that's really not fair on the animal.
 For me it becomes a case of let's get these animals accustomed to us as humans being in their life.

 Let's get out there before they get weaned and show them that we are not the big scary ogres we can be, but that we actually have some care and love for them.
-We provide them some education and training to tell them, “We need you to eat these products post weaning.”
+We provide them some education and training to tell them, “We need you to eat these products post-weaning.”

 We're actually transitioning from a monogastric, so something that digests food more like a pig, into something that is turning into a ruminant.
 And that only happens once milk really stops in their diet.